 Tickets are determined on an event-by-event basis and are dependent on the venue capacity.
 After the registration period ends, the We Day team assesses the capacity of the venue as well as the number of potential students and then determines an equal number of tickets per school.
 This process allows us to reach as many youth as possible.
 If you are approved for tickets, you will be sent a confirmation form approximately six weeks prior to the event which will indicate the number of tickets your group has been assigned.

 During the confirmation period, schools will be able to indicate if they will not be attending the event or will not be using their full allotment of tickets.
 In some cases, we are able to offer these seats to groups requesting extra tickets.
 However, we cannot guarantee that extra tickets will become available.

 To be placed on the waitlist for extra tickets please contact firstname.lastname@example.org and provide the following information:

-Once on the waitlist, your group will be notified if you have been approved for the extra tickets after the confirmation period closes.
-Please note, the We Day Registration team will not be able to place groups on the waitlist for extra tickets requests until ticket numbers have been communicated.
+Once on the waitlist, your group will be notified if you have been approved for extra tickets after the confirmation period closes.
+Please note, the We Day registration team will not be able to place groups on the waitlist for extra tickets requests until ticket numbers have been communicated.